Skip to Content

 En Couleur Le Village

-Cafe-Creperie En Couleur is definitely one of the best places in Montreal for delicious French crepes.
+Cafe-Creperie En Couleur is one of the best places in Montreal for delicious French crepes.
 Everything is made from scratch with the freshest ingredients and they have so many mouth-watering varieties!

 For proper French crepes in Montreal, head to the gay friendly En Couleur Le Village creperie.